 After a few months of this work, my mother came and put me in a program where I could study and learn a vocational skill.
 That is how I found the sewing workshop where I am now.
 I like this job much better than the garment factory.
 The work environment is good, and I can talk with the other women here.
 They are my friends and I am very happy with them.
 Also, the pay is better here and now I am able to live near my family and see them more.

 Now I have my own skills and am being trained in how to improve and grow.
 I like the way we work here.
 The first time I came here I started learning to do the printing.
 Now I have improved my skills and can do even more to help make the products.
-It makes me feel so good to see people where the things I help make!
+It makes me feel so good to see people wear the things I help make!